Towards Automatic Model Comparison: An Adaptive Sequential Monte Carlo Approach: Methodology

 In our context, allowing $W_{t-1}^{(i)}$ to denote the \emph{normalized weights} of particle $i$ at the end of time $t - 1$, and $w_t^{(i)}$ to denote the \emph{unnormalized} incremental weights of particle $i$ during iteration $t$ the \ess calculated using the current weight of each particle is simply:

-It's clearly appropriate to use this quantity (which corresponds to the coefficient of variation of the current normalized importance weights) to assess weight degeneracy and to make decisions about appropriate resampling times (cf. \cite{DelMoral:2012jq}) but it is rather less apparent that it's the correct quantity to consider when adaptively specifying a sequence of distributions in an \smc sampler.
+It is clearly appropriate to use this quantity (which corresponds to the coefficient of variation of the current normalized importance weights) to assess weight degeneracy and to make decisions about appropriate resampling times (cf. \cite{DelMoral:2012jq}) but it is rather less apparent that it is the correct quantity to consider when adaptively specifying a sequence of distributions in an \smc sampler.

 The \ess of the current sample weights tells us about the accumulated mismatch between proposal and target distributions (on an extended space including the full trajectory of the sample paths) since the last resampling time.
 Fixing either the relative or absolute reduction in \ess between successive distributions does \emph{not} lead to a common discrepancy between successive distributions unless resampling is conducted after every iteration as will be demonstrated below.